theobori/dotfiles/README.md

 # 🏠 dotfiles

 This is my dotfiles and configurations managed with chezmoi.
-For the moment it is only designed for Fedora.
+For the moment it is only designed for Fedora and Arch Linux.

 ## 📖 Build and run